 CBD Regulations for Pets: What You Need to Know

 These regulations, in particular, are difficult to follow because of the vague categorization of CBD as a substance.
 It is not a drug, not a supplement, not a medication, and not a food.
 There is variation by state, and even the U.S. Food and Drug Administration (FDA) places CBD in a gray area.
+Furthermore, there’s additional variation across the pond, in the UK and other countries.

-Furthermore, CBD for humans and CBD for pets are regulated differently.
+CBD for humans and CBD for pets are regulated differently.
 To understand exactly how CBD regulations work right now, you need to understand how CBD is categorized, what agencies are tackling this topic, and how your veterinarian is limited in their ability to discuss CBD with you.

-How Is CBD Categorized for Regulation?
+How Is CBD Categorized for Regulation in the US?

 When it comes to setting regulations for pet CBD, part of the problem is finding the appropriate category for these products.
 The way a product is categorized – as a supplement, food, medicine, or device – influences which agency is responsible for it.

-Safe pet CBD is derived from hemp, a specific type of cannabis plant with less than 0.3 percent THC; therefore, CBD usually identifies in the broader category of cannabis.
+Pet-appropriate CBD is derived from hemp, a specific type of cannabis plant with less than 0.3 percent THC; therefore, CBD usually identifies in the broader category of cannabis.
 But to understand how regulatory agencies approach CBD, you need to understand three important legal moves: the Controlled Substances Act; the Federal Food, Drug & Cosmetic Act; and the 2018 Farm Bill.

 The Controlled Substances Act (CSA)